 - 5. If a fuse blows again after being replaced the correct procedure is - a.
 Call the electricity supply company to upgrade the supply - b.
 Replace the fuse with increasingly larger ratings until it doesn't blow again - c.
 Isolate the supply and replace the circuit cable - d.
 Isolate the circuit or device, then trace and rectify the fault - 6.
 Extraneous-conductive-parts require protective equipotential bonding to ensure that? - a.
 The exposed parts are isolated from earth - b.
 No dangerous potential difference can occur - c.
 Utility pipes can be used as earth electrodes - d.
 No connection with a cpc is required - 7.
 The nominal single-phase voltage (phase-neutral) in the UK is? - a.
 230 volts - b.
 240 volts - c.
 400 volts - d.
 415 volts - 8.
-A safe system of work is a defined method of doing work in a safe way such that: - a. hazards are minimised, so they can be ignored. - b. hazards are accepted as part of the risk of doing the job - c. hazards are eliminated, or risks minimised - d. hazards are not eliminated but minimised - 9.
+A safe system of work is a formal procedure which results from systematic examination of a task in order to identify all the hazards.
+It defines safe methods to ensure: - a. that hazards are minimised, so they can be ignored. - b. that hazards are accepted as part of the risk of doing the job - c. that hazards are eliminated, or risks minimised - d. that hazards are not eliminated, but minimised - 9.
 Which of the following is NOT required as part of a visual inspection of equipment prior to connecting and energising? - a.
 Check operation of equipment - b.
 Check condition of plug - c.
 Check condition of equipment cable - d.
 Check correct type and rating of fuse is fitted - 10.
 Which of the following does NOT form part of a risk assessment to determine the frequency of in-service inspection and testing of electrical equipment? - a.
 Equipment Type - b.
 Environment in which the equipment is stored and used - c.
 The type of plug on the supply cable - d.
 Previous Maintenance Records